Sparassis Crispa – Cauliflower Mushroom Identification Guide + Recipes

 A spore print usually looks whitish, yellowish or ochre.
 Super pretty!

-Easy Cauliflower Mushroom Identification Guide
+Quick Cauliflower Mushroom Identification Table

 Identification Table for the Sparssis Crispa( Wood Cauliflower Mushroom)